 - Switzerland: Stauffacher, Thalia, Orell Füssli, Lüthy Balmer Stocker

 And also available as an e-book on Kindle.
-Coming in autumn 2014 in French and German.
+Coming in October 2014 in French and German.